PA-HS-24-ciel-127/Lipsync-React/README.md

 # Description
 This project integrates Three.js with React to render the 3D model of the Talky Walky avatar.
-The application also includes a small controll panel, where the user can choose between two audio scripts.
+The application also includes a small control panel, where the user can choose between two audio scripts.
 After choosing a script, the checkbox 'playAudio' can be clicked to start the audio.

 Furthermore, Talky Walky moves in different ways, depending on the chosen script.